Archaeology of Ontario: The process of Archaeological Assessment

-There are six stages of an archaeological assessment in Ontario.
+There are four stages of an archaeological assessment in Ontario as outlined in the Standards and Guidelines for Consultant Archaeologists.
+Depending on the location, the assessment may end at stages 1–3 and always ends following the implementation of Stage 4 (whether through excavation or protection).
+Furthermore, the consulting archaeologist is required to submit a report to the Ministry of Citizenship and Multiculturalism at the end of each Stage which summarizes the work completed and how it conforms to the requirements of their licence (essentially, the Standards and Guidelines).

 Ontario Heritage Act

 The Ontario Heritage Act was created in 1975, was further amended in 1990, 2002, 2005 and as of 2009 as undergone further amendments.
-Under the Ontario Heritage Act, the Ministry of Tourism, Culture and Sport contains the "responsibility to determine policies, priorities and programs for the conservation, protection and preservation of the heritage of Ontario and so fills the lead provincial government role in terms of direct conservation and protection of cultural resources."
+Under the Ontario Heritage Act, the Ministry of Citizenship and Multiculturalism holds the "responsibility to determine policies, priorities and programs for the conservation, protection and preservation of the heritage of Ontario and so fills the lead provincial government role in terms of direct conservation and protection of cultural resources."

 The Ontario Heritage Act governs the general practice of archaeology in the province.
 It provides the legal framework to provide licenses to archaeologists who are qualified and it is $1,000,000 fine to alter any heritage site without a permit or license.

 The Act also provides protocols for assessments of archaeological sites, and "municipalities and the provincial government powers to preserve the heritage of Ontario" and focuses on protecting heritage properties and archaeological sites.

 In 2005 an amendment of the Ontario Heritage Act provided further implementations which:

 Give the province and municipalities new powers to delay and also to stop demolition of heritage sites.
 They balance enhanced demolition controls with an appeals process that respects the rights of property owners.

 Further expand the province's ability to identify and designate sites of provincial heritage significance.